daronphang/programming-resources/brokers/event/consumption.md

 ## Consumption of Events

-Commonly available event brokers use an append-only immutable log, and events are given an autoincrementing index ID.
+Commonly available event brokers use an append-only immutable log, and events are given an auto-incrementing index ID.

 Consumers of the data use a reference to the index ID to access data.
 Events can either be consumed as an event stream or a queue.
 However, queues are not supported by all event brokers i.e. Kafka.